plone/training/ttw/rapido.rst

 Rapido
 ======

+`Rapido <https://rapidoplone.readthedocs.io/en/latest/>`_ allows you to create Plone applications in the Theme.

 In this part you will:

 * Create a :guilabel:`Like` button on any talk so that visitors can cast votes,